jpawlyn/similar_models/README.md

     end

 To return the posts with the most authors in common with post, in descending order:

     post.most_related

 To return the posts with the most tags in common with post, in descending order:

     post.most_related_by_tag

 To return the posts with the most authors and tags in common with post, in descending order:

     post.most_related_by_author_or_tag

 The count of the many to many associated models in common is accessible on each returned model

     post.most_related_count
     post.most_related_by_tag_count
     post.most_related_by_author_or_tag

 If multiple many to many associations are used, the syntax is specific to MySql.

-Because the use of 'group', pagination is not supported.
+Because of the use of 'group', pagination is not supported.

 ## Contributing